jasonrandrews/arm-learning-paths/content/learning-paths/cross-platform/adler32/more-9.md

 You can investigate more topics using Amazon Q.

 - Direct Amazon Q to try different compiler flags iterate through the options to find the best solution
+- Add the Clang compiler and compare the results to GCC
 - Generate different data sizes and random data patterns
 - Try different implementations that use compiler autovectorization instead of NEON intrinsics